The Foucault pendulum

 Picture 9 is an interactive diagram.
 The red dot is draggable.
 The two horizontal lines are sliders.

-The sliders adjust the size of the required centripetal force and the restoring force respectively.
+The sliders adjust the size of the required centripetal force and the actually exerted force respectively.

-So, a single force, the restoring force, is decomposed.
-When setting up the equation of motion for the rotating coordinate system required centripetal force term and the centrifugal term drop away against each other.
-That is the advantage of this decomposition.
+The derivation of the equation of motion further down in this article uses the components, not the actually exerted force.
+The advantage: in the equation of motion for the rotating coordinate system the required centripetal force term and the centrifugal term drop away against each other.

 Exchange of angular momentum